-- Hourly compensation starting at $43.98, more depending on experience, plus additional pay for BSN, MSN, and specialty nursing certification
+- Additional pay for BSN, MSN, DPN, and specialty nursing certification

 - Hiring Bonus

 - Comprehensive benefits package that includes three medical plans options, a retirement plan with employer matching and base contributions, excellent tuition reimbursement, CE, a wellness program and so much more!